The Spanish Burger (with Chorizo right in the Patty!!)

 Disclosure: Litpon Recipe Secrets has paid me with a $100 cash gift card to develop the above recipe using a Lipton product, take the above pictures and tell you about it on my blog.
 They also provided three $50 cash gift cards for a giveaway that is now closed.
 All opinions are my own.

-54 Responses to “The Flamenco – A Spanish Burger Recipe with Chorizo IN the Patty”
+55 Responses to “The Spanish Burger (with Chorizo right in the Patty!!)”

 - 45 Mouth Watering Burgers - One Sweet Appetite